scout-ch/djangocms-who-is-who/README.md

 # django CMS Who-Is-Who

-**django CMS Who-Is-Who** allows users of a django CMS application to integrate the results of the (Who-Is-Who application on an arbitrary webpage)[https://github.com/scout-ch/who-is-who].
+**django CMS Who-Is-Who** allows users of a django CMS application to integrate the results of the [Who-Is-Who application](https://github.com/scout-ch/who-is-who) on an arbitrary webpage.

 It serves soley as a connecting plugin and manages only the connection information required to load Who-Is-Who pages.